hung-phan/react.js-browser-editor/README.md

 ## Getting Started

-To run this open dist/index.html with your browser
+To start developing react.js component, open dist/index.html with your browser.

-To build the project, first make sure your have install all the dependecies for the app
+## Contribute

-Dependencies:
+To build and contribute to the project, first make sure your have install all the dependecies for the app

 1. [Bower] (http://bower.io/)

 2. [Grunt] (http://gruntjs.com/)